yifeiwu/dispo-dom-check/README.md

 - Registration economics and age come next.
 Price, age and mail-provider class capture most of the available value.
 - Phishing-oriented signals are excluded rather than merely down-weighted.
-Lookalike names, hosting reputation and blocklist membership do not describe this abuse.
+Lookalike names, hosting reputation and phishing-feed membership do not describe this abuse.
+The one reputation lookup that is consulted is asked about disposability and risk, which do.

 Every credit keys on evidence **somebody other than the domain had to supply**, which is the thing an account farmer cannot mint at scale.
 A record a domain publishes about itself is still collected and